web3learn/web3learn.github.io/README.md

 ## Resources

-This is not in any perticualr order.
+This is not in any particular order.

 #